 83. Corporate Isn’t Always Best

-If they zig, you should zag, with a unique experience for you customer that reflect your community and the people in it.
+If they zig, you should zag, with a unique experience for your customers that reflects your community and the people in it.

 Embrace your own identity and you’ll create a strong following from your customers.